MartinThoma/MartinThoma.github.io/_posts/2014-03-08-interpreters-and-shells.md

 work as follows:

 1. The autocomplete should never get farer than one folder.
-2. If there are multiple possiblities to autocomplete, then it should only autocomplete what is in common.
-After a second <kbd>Tab</kbd> it should display the possibilites and after a third <kbd>Tab</kbd> the shell should go to the first possibility so that you can hit enter to use this possibility.
+2. If there are multiple possibilities to autocomplete, then it should only autocomplete what is in common.
+After a second <kbd>Tab</kbd> it should display the possibilities and after a third <kbd>Tab</kbd> the shell should go to the first possibility so that you can hit enter to use this possibility.

 ## Level 6: Command autocompletion